tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5b-tomhartung.md

 # Content Updates

-The content on this site is OK as-is.
+[x] Find a copy of the essay online, and add a link to it to the About page.

 # Review

-Quickly review the site to ensure all the pages still work ok.
+[x] Quickly review the site to ensure all the pages still work ok.